AbderrahimAl/Facebook-Scraper/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

-**Facebook Scraper** is a collection of tools that you can use to collect data from Facebook pages :
+**Facebook Scraper** is a tool that you can use to collect data from Facebook pages :

     * Name
     * Nbr of likes